-We’ll collect you at 9:00 am from Reykjavik and make the scenic drive southwards to the famous Seljalandsfoss waterfall, which will be our first destination of the day.
-Seljalandsfoss is a widely popular waterfall in Iceland thanks to its beautiful c...
+We’ll collect you in the morning from Reykjavik, starting at 9:00 a.m. until we pick up everyone on the tour.
+Then we make the scenic drive southwards to the famous Seljalandsfoss waterfall, our first destination of the day.
+Seljalandsfoss is a widel...)

-We’ll collect you at 9:00 am from Reykjavik and make the scenic drive southwards to the famous Seljalandsfoss waterfall, which will be our first destination of the day.
+We’ll collect you in the morning from Reykjavik, starting at 9:00 a.m. until we pick up everyone on the tour.
+Then we make the scenic drive southwards to the famous Seljalandsfoss waterfall, our first destination of the day.

 Seljalandsfoss is a widely popular waterfall in Iceland thanks to its beautiful cascade and convenient location.
 It’s also one of the few cascades in the world you can walk behind.
 The short hike behind the waterfall may leave you a bit damp, but trust us, the experience (and pictures) are well worth the effort.